arachid1/soundofnavi/trainers/README.md

     parameters.file_dir = os.path.join(parameters.cache_root, parameters.mode, os.path.basename(__file__).split('.')[0])
     parameters.description = arguments["description"]
     testing_mode(int(arguments["testing"]))
-    # works to set up the folder (i.e., overwrites for testing folders, duplication for non-testing folders)
+    # works to set up the folder (i.e., overwrites for all folders)
     # and works well with initialize_job, which initializes each job inside the file (i.e, creates all the subfolders like tp/tn/gradcam/etc, file saving conventions, etc)
     initialize_file_folder()
     print("-----------------------")

 ```

-Here, the function to look at is launch_job().
+In the following section, the function to look at is launch_job().

-It first runs initialize_job(), which creates a child folder for the job (i.e., first job with id 1 goes goes into folder 1 in the parent cache folder, like cache/pneumonia/train2356/1) and handles other important tasks, like creating subfolders (i.e.,  "tp" or "tn") or incrementing parameters, like the job_id that is super important for caching as we just saw.
+It first runs initialize_job(), which creates a child folder for the job (i.e., first job with id 1 goes goes into folder 1 in the parent cache folder, like cache/pneumonia/train2356/1) and handles other important tasks, like creating subfolders (i.e.,  "tp" or "tn") or incrementing parameters, such as job_id that is super important for caching as we just saw.

 Then, it runs train_model(), which is the last, and MAIN, function inside any file.
 It takes the parameters as described in the comments.
 The comments and the section on the backbone of the library used should help you understand its magic.